Escalating Mideast violence bears hallmarks of 2014 Gaza war

 While the violence has been widely condemned, there is no sign that either side is willing to back down.
 Prime Minister Benjamin Netanyahu has vowed to expand the offensive, saying “this will take time."

-Lod also saw heavy clashes after thousands of mourners joined a funeral for an Arab man killed by a suspected Jewish gunman the previous night.
-The crowd fought with police, and set a synagogue and some 30 vehicles, including a police car, on fire, Israeli media reported.
-Paramedics said a 56-year-old man was seriously hurt after his car was pelted with stones.
+Lod also saw heavy clashes after thousands of mourners joined a funeral for an Arab man who was killed the previous night, the suspect a Jewish gunman.
+The crowd fought with police, and set a synagogue and some 30 vehicles on fire, Israeli media reported.

 On Monday evening, Hamas began firing rockets from Gaza.
-From there on, the escalation was rapid.
+From there, the escalation was rapid.

 In a televised address, Hamas’ exiled leader, Ismail Haniyeh, said Israel bore responsibility.
 “It’s the Israeli occupation that set Jerusalem on fire, and the flames reached Gaza,” he said.

-Hamas has not commented on Israel's claims that it has killed a number of high-ranking militants.
-Islamic Jihad confirmed that three senior commanders were killed in a strike on their hideout in a Gaza City apartment building.
+Hamas has not commented on Israel's claims that it has killed a number of senior militants.
+Militant group Islamic Jihad confirmed that three senior commanders were killed in a strike on their hideout in a Gaza City apartment building.

+The Israeli military on Wednesday released footage of an airstrike on what it said was the house of a “high-ranking operative" in Hamas, where weapons were stored.
+Earlier, the military said it struck a building where two senior members of Hamas' military intelligence wing, were present.
+Hamas activists tweeted that the two were killed in the strike, along with a woman and her son.

 Netanyahu said Israel had attacked hundreds of targets.
 The fiercest attack was a set of airstrikes that brought down an entire 12-story building.
 The building housed important Hamas offices, as well as a gym and some start-up businesses.
 Israel fired a series of warning shots before demolishing the building, allowing people to flee and there were no casualties.